jnthas/clockwise/README.md

 ``clockwise/firmware/lib$ ln -s ../clockfaces/cw-cf-0x02/ timeinwords``

 Or, if you prefer, you can get the same result by copying the desired clockface folder into lib/

+The same way as web flashing, when connecting for the first time you will have to configure the wifi, follow the instructions in Configuring WiFi section above.